Naturally Daily

 Compared to the white counterpart, red wine vinegar is quite pungent and strong in flavor.

 You can use wine vinegar as a good substitute for malt vinegar.
-You can use white wine vinegar for marinates, seasoning salads, and red wine vinegar for grilling meat, pickling, where a rich flavor is necessary.
+You can use white wine vinegar for marinates, seasoning salads, and red wine vinegar for grilling meat, and pickling, where a rich flavor is necessary.

 Read More: 7 Oxygenated Water Benefits That’ll Surprise You!